 Let’s start with, What’s a Bid Price?

-Now in defintion of PPC, when you select each keyword for your PPC campaign, you can choose how much you’re willing to pay whenever a customer searches on that keyword and clicks your ad in the Google results.
+Now in the definition of PPC, when you select each keyword for your PPC campaign, you can choose, how much you’re willing to pay whenever a customer searches on that keyword and clicks your ad in the Google results.
 This is your Keyword’s maximum cost-per-click, or max CPC, bid amount.

-- Manual Bidding – the default option in PPC to let you manage your bids / max cpc yourself.
+- Manual Bidding – the default option in PPC to let you manage bids/max CPC yourself.
 You can set bids at the ad group level, or for individual keywords.

-- The Opportunities Tab – helps you identify, which keywords is good for bid changes
+- The Opportunities Tab – helps you identify, which keywords are good for bid changes

 - The Bid Simulator – “what-if” scenarios such as: “How many more impressions would I have received if I had raised my bid by US$0.10?”